Charles J. Mendelsohn: Education

 He graduated from the Episcopal Academy, Philadelphia in 1896.
 He was a Harrison Scholar at the University of Pennsylvania, which he graduated with a Bachelor of Arts in 1900 and a PhD in 1904.
 He was a member of Phi Beta Kappa.
 He joined the faculty of College of the City of New York as a tutor in Greek in 1905, becoming an instructor in 1907.
 He was a professor of ancient languages in 1917.

 Military service

 During World War I he served in the censorship department of the Post Office Department in 1917, dealing with foreign language, postal and newspaper censorship.
 His work came to the attention of Herbert Yardley and he was recruited into Military Intelligence, section 8 (MI-8).
-From 1918–19 he was a captain in the Military Intelligence Division of the War Department General Staff.
+From 1918 to 1919 he was a captain in the Military Intelligence Division of the War Department General Staff.

 He led a team dealing with German diplomatic correspondence, breaking at least six diplomatic ciphers.
 Two messages dealt with German attempts to get support from Mexico.